The Amplituhedron BCFW Triangulation: Boundaries of BCFW Cells

 and where $w$ is the sum of $w_r$ variables that appear in $x_q$ operations for $C',$ and $\star'=\star$ \emph{unless }$c_l=c_p$ is a top chord and $\star= \es_{ml}.$ In that exceptional case $\star'=\Sr_l,$ since after the algorithm finishes to construct the row of $c_l$ its entry labeled $i+1=q+1$ is $0.$ It becomes non zero only by applications of $x_q$ in later stages, whose total effect on this row is the effect of $x_q(w)$.

 Again we show that $V',V''$ can be determined from $V.$ We need to show that neither $V'$ nor $V''$ contain a non zero vector in $\Span\{\e_q,\e_{q+1},\e_n\}.$ This time $V'$ is the row span of a standard domino matrix, hence for $V'$ this is done as in Lemma~\ref{lem:reduced_rep}.
 For $V'',$ we split as above to the two cases depending on whether $\star$ belongs to $\{\Sl_p,\Sr_p,\El_p,\Er_p\}$ or not, and the same conclusion holds.
-As in the previous case we use induction to retrieve the parameters of the algorithm for $C',$ and then for $C''$ after applying $x_q(-w)$ to $V''.$ \\\textbf{A single top chord:} \\The final case to consider is that $\D_a$ has a single top chord $c_p=c_1$, which we may assume, perhaps after removing zero columns, that starts at $(1,2)$ and ends at $(n-2,n-1).$ If $\star\notin\{\Sl_1,\Sr_1,\El_1,\Er_1\},$ then as in the analogous part in the proof of Lemma~\ref{lem:reduced_rep} we can write where if $\star\neq \ee_{1m}$ and
+As in the previous case we use induction to retrieve the parameters of the algorithm for $C',$ and then for $C''$ after applying $x_q(-w)$ to $V''.$ \\\textbf{A single top chord:} \\The final case to consider is that $\D$ has a single top chord $c_p=c_1$, where we may assume, perhaps after removing zero columns, a long chord $(1,2,n-2,n-1).$ If $\star\notin\{\Sl_1,\Sr_1,\El_1,\Er_1\},$ then as in the analogous part in the proof of Lemma~\ref{lem:reduced_rep} we can write where if $\star\neq \ee_{1m}$ and

 otherwise.
-The reason for this exception is that in case $\ee_{1m}=0$ the missing parameter is $w_1$ from \textsc{head}$(c_1).$
+The reason for this exception is that in case $\ee_{1m}=0$ the missing parameter is $w_1$ from \textsc{end}$(c_1).$

 As above, the next step is to show that there is no non zero vector in the intersection between the linear span of rows $2,\ldots,k$ and $V'=\Span\{\e_1,\e_2,\e_{n-2},\e_{n-1}\}.$ In order to show that this intersection is zero, first recall that by assumption $\star$ is not of the form $\Sr_l$, for any $c_l$ which is a sticky child.
 In this case, we can find $I\in\binom{\{3,4,\ldots,n-3,n\}}{k}$ such that $\det(C^I)\neq 0,$ showing that no vector in $\Span\{\e_1,\e_2,\e_{n-2},\e_{n-1}\}$ is spanned by $C$'s rows.
 We construct $I$ as follows.
 First, we add $n$ to $I.$ Then for every chord in the sticky chain from $c_1$ we take its second marker.
 Then, if $\star\neq \Sl_l$ for $l\in\{2,\ldots, k\}$ we add to $I$ the first marker of any other chord.
 If $\star=\Sl_l,$ for some $c_l,$ then also for this chord, which by assumption does not have a sticky child we take the second marker, and for other chords the first.
 The first row of $C^I$ has a single nonzero entry at $n.$ Removing this row and the column $n$ leaves us with a matrix, that like in the proof of Lemma~\ref{lem:more than 4} is upper triangular with nonzero diagonal after some row operations.